sevenhong/awesome-mcp-servers/README.md

 - [baba786/phabricator-mcp-server](https://github.com/baba786/phabricator-mcp-server) 🐍 ☁️ - Interacting with Phabricator API
 - [Badhansen/notion-mcp](https://github.com/Badhansen/notion-mcp) 🐍 ☁️ - A Model Context Protocol (MCP) server that integrates with Notion's API to manage personal todo lists efficiently.
 - [bart6114/my-bear-mcp-server](https://github.com/bart6114/my-bear-mcp-server/) 📇 🏠 🍎 - Allows to read notes and tags for the Bear Note taking app, through a direct integration with Bear's sqlitedb.
 - [billster45/mcp-chatgpt-responses](https://github.com/billster45/mcp-chatgpt-responses) 🐍 ☁️ - MCP server for Claude to talk to ChatGPT and use its web search capability.
-Implements OpenAI's Responses API for persistent conversation context using response_id tokens, enabling true multi-turn dialogues between Claude and ChatGPT.
 - [blurrah/mcp-graphql](https://github.com/blurrah/mcp-graphql) 📇 ☁️ - Allows the AI to query GraphQL servers
 - [calclavia/mcp-obsidian](https://github.com/calclavia/mcp-obsidian) 📇 🏠 - This is a connector to allow Claude Desktop (or any MCP client) to read and search any directory containing Markdown notes (such as an Obsidian vault).
 - [chrishayuk/mcp-cli](https://github.com/chrishayuk/mcp-cli) 🐍 🏠 - Yet another CLI tool for testing MCP servers